 Randomly assigned patients with bipolar disorder and comorbid substance use disorders—a particularly difficult group to manage—received 12 weeks of low-intensity medication monitoring alone or in combination with CBT.
 The CBT group showed improved medication adherence on a compound measure derived from both patient self-report and blood levels of mood stabilizers.

 In patients with schizophrenia, a number of studies have increased adherence to psychotropic medication by employing motivational interviewing and CBT.
 Gray and associates reported that CBT has significant effects not only on medication adherence but in improved attitudes of patients toward treatment.

 All clinicians can employ principles of CBT in their work with patients.
-Even in brief medication management sessions, elements of CBT can be tailored to the needs of the patient to enhance outcomes.
+Even in brief medication management sessions and Psychiatric drugs, elements of CBT can be tailored to the needs of the patient to enhance outcomes.